 A refreshing place to relax in downtown Vermilion.
 The beautifully landscaped Exchange Park is located at the northeast corner of Liberty Avenue and Main Street in the shape of a triangle.
 It was here that the village founding fathers erected a small clapboard warehouse.
 One room was leased to area farmers and was used for selling or exchanging products.
-A path wanders down to the river below, where the fish shanties once stood.
-Visitors will find seasonal plantings, trees, sitting areas and swings for children.
-A fantastic view of the Vermilion River awaits you.
-The park is home to a public comfort station housed in an historic building that once served as Vermilion's Police Department.
+Exchange park is home to a public comfort station housed in an historic building that once served as Vermilion's Police Department.

 Located approximately ¼ of a mile to the west of the city, on Lake Erie, this park was donated by the Bessie Sherod Family - a founding family of Vermilion.
 Featuring green space, trees, natural areas and beaches, Sherod overlooks the breathtaking Lake Erie.
 This park boasts 2 ball diamonds, 2 picnic shelters, 2 playgrounds, a soccer field and a walking track.
 Plans have been created to develop this park into a "passive" park.

 Located off of Rt.
-60, this pocket park provides a pavilion and playground along with a sand volleyball court and soccer field.
+60, this pocket park provides a pavilion and playground, along with a rentable pavilion and a large grassy area to play.

 Located in Vermilion on the Lake, this park contains a beach, two ball diamonds, a basketball court, tennis courts, a soccer field, a pavilion and a playground.
 Located along the shore of Lake Erie, Showse Park gives people the opportunity to stop for a rest or to enjoy the boats and scenes of the waterfront.